Awards, Prizes and Grants presented by the Gerald R. Ford Presidential Foundation

 Each year, the Gerald R. Ford Presidential Foundation awards the Medal for Distinguished Public Service to persons who have served the public good in the private and public sector.
 The award is presented during a ceremony held in June at the Foundation’s annual dinner in Washington, D.C.
 The Gerald R. Ford Medal for Distinguished Public Service recognizes outstanding public contributions by individuals who reflect the qualities demonstrated by President Ford during his public service career: Strength of character, Integrity, Trustworthiness, Fidelity to principles in decision making, Sound judgment, Decisiveness (particularly during periods of crisis), Determination in the face of adversity, Diligence, Self-confidence balanced with respect for the views of others, Self-discipline in personal life.

-Each year the theme for the President Gerald R. Ford Essay Challenge reflects on an important part of Gerald R. Ford’s character.
+Each year the theme for the President Gerald R. Ford Scholarship Essay Challenge reflects on an important part of Gerald R. Ford’s character.
 High school students from public, private, city, suburban, rural and home schools participate in the contest.
-18 finalists are chosen and recognized at a special evening awards program at the Museum on President’s Day.
-The Essay Challenge is a collaboration between the Gerald R. Ford Presidential Foundation and Museum.
+Finalists are chosen and recognized at a special awards program at the Museum.

 Two programs are available to support research in the holdings of the Gerald R. Ford Presidential Library.
 These holdings focus on federal policies, U.S. foreign relations, and national politics in the 1960s and 1970s with also earlier and later materials depending upon your topic.
 The programs include The Gerald R. Ford Scholar Award (Dissertation Award) in Honor of Robert Teeter in the amount of $5,000 and several Research Travel Grants of up to $2,000.